curl/curl/docs/INSTALL.md

 In order to build sample program simplessl.c an SSL enabled libcurl is required, as well as the OpenSSL libeay32.lib and ssleay32.lib libraries.

+In order to build sample program `sslbackend.c`, an SSL enabled libcurl is required.

 ## Disabling Specific Protocols in Windows builds

 The configure utility, unfortunately, is not available for the Windows